 - Dip Law (College of Law, York)

 - Crime - both defence & prosecution

-R v AR: A successful Crown Court appeal against the destruction of a dog, which bit and wounded two Police officers.
+R v AR: A Crown Court appeal against the destruction of a dog, which bit and wounded two Police officers.

 R v B and others: A Prosecution of a three handed Robbery, Possession of an Offensive Weapon and Possession of a Firearm.
 The case involved two separate groups of 11-year old victims with a total of 6 child witnesses.